-Introduction to Internet-based, object oriented programming using current object oriented web-based programming languages such as Java and J++.
-Includes writing, debugging, and running programs and applets in an interactive computer system to solve both general-purpose, business and interactive Web-based problems.
+Introduction to Internet-based, object-oriented programming using current programming languages such as Java and J++.
+Includes writing, debugging and running programs and applets in an interactive computer system to solve both general-purpose, business and interactive Web-based problems.